 Everything you need to know about the preparation of a polar expedition.
 This beginner level course, designed by Dixie Dansercoer, has a balanced instruction between classroom theory and outdoor equipment practicum.
 Physical and mental training are also addressed, including a Sunday morning hike or run enjoyed in the neighbouring countryside.

-We learn and perfect basic kite skiing techniques thanks to the advice and lessons of Dixie or one of our experienced guides.
+We learn and perfect basic kite skiing techniques thanks to the advice and lessons of one of our experienced guides.
 We take the time to review skills such as how to open and launch the sail, how to manipulate and pull it in the wind, and how to tack in the breeze.
 You organically progress in kite skiing while controlling your speed while coping with the meteorological constraints of the environment.

 As the hours pass, you will feel more at ease in the use of the skis both upwind and downwind and in the carving of the sail.
 We live this journey like an expedition with a daily basecamp established in the Hardangervidda National Park.
 Our program aims to prepare you for a first polar expedition where kite skiing will be a means of travel.

 This is your chance to put theory into practice.
-Dixie Dansercoer has designed this course for beginner & intermediate adventurers who desire a thorough introduction to cold weather expedition travel and camping.
+Dixie Dansercoer designed this course for beginner & intermediate adventurers who desire a thorough introduction to cold weather expedition travel and camping.
 The group will meet for instructional theory on the morning of Day 1 and then head immediately up into the mountains for a snowshoe trek with breathtaking views of the Aletsch Glacier.

 On Day 2 you will begin a snowshoe trek and pull your own trainer-sled to the alpage at Chäserstatt.
 Before the light fades, you will establish your campsite with the patient instruction and assistance of our guide and then experience your first "polar" night under the stars.